Paul was born and grew up in Wisconsin. He is married to a Thai and living in Thailand. He has Swiss, German, and Austrian ancestry.

 According to 1910 U.S. census records, Frank and Mary Angerer had already moved to Door County from Pennsylvania and were engaged in farming on the peninsula.
 All of the children including grandma were living in the family.
 Door County land records also revealed that Frank Angerer owned land in the Township of Egg Harbor.
 Entries in a History of Door County further showed that Frank Angerer had a successful 160-acre dairy farm.

-Being in close proximity to each other, grandpa and grandma Kuehn probably met at a church social function or when grandma was visiting her uncle.
+Being close to each other, grandpa and grandma Kuehn probably met at a church social function or when grandma was visiting her uncle.
 They started courting in 1912 or 1913.
 On October 25, 1913, Charles August Kuehn married Mary Elizabeth Kroll in Sevastopol just south of Egg Harbor.
-According to my second cousin, grandpa was a farmer in the Township of Egg Harbor at that time.
+According to my second cousin, grandpa had been a farmer in the Township of Egg Harbor at that time.

 After grandpa and grandma Kuehn were married in 1913, they lived on a mortgaged farm on Sunny Slope Road not far from great-grandma, Bertha Kuehn's newly built homestead.
-From 1914 through 1926, my father and five of his siblings were born on Sunny Slope Road.
+From 1914 through 1926, my father and three of his siblings were born on Sunny Slope Road.
 First, August Carl was born on August 2, 1914.
 August was followed by my father, Charles George, who was born on March 10, 1916.
 My aunt Marie Kuehn Hyland was next with a birthdate of November 20, 1918.
 On August 17, 1921, uncle Richard (Dick) came into this world.
-Uncle Dick was followed by aunt Laura Kuehn Bronenkant who was born November 27, 1923.
-While grandpa and grandma Kuehn were in Door County, aunt Helen Kuehn Krenek came into this world on December 2, 1926.

 Although I don't know anything about grandpa's farming on Sunny Slope Road, I learned from a legal notice in the Door County News dated October 10, 1922, that there was a judgment of foreclosure and sale of grandpa's mortgaged farm on Sunny Slope Road.
 Examining land deeds in the Door County Court House, I found a document stating that the sheriff of Door County in pursuant of the said judgment of the Door County Court sold at public auction on November 22, 1922, grandpa Kuehn's farm for $1,000.

 Grandpa Kuehn who had now lost his farm probably lived on his mother's homestead on Sunny Slope Road with his younger brother, Paul, and his wife Lizzie.
-Grandpa probably stayed with brother Paul and his family until either 1928 or 1929 when he and his family moved to Greenfield in the Milwaukee area.
-A picture of uncle Augie and aunt Marie with their uncle Herman and cousins of uncle Paul strongly suggest that grandpa was still in Door County until around 1928.
+Grandpa probably stayed with brother Paul and his family until October 25, 1923, when he and his family moved to Greenfield in the Milwaukee area.
+According to articles in the Door County News dated 1923, grandpa left Door County alone on August 30, 1923, for Milwaukee intending to find employment and a home for his family.
+He returned in October and moved the family and his household goods on October 25.

-In 1928 or 1929, grandpa Kuehn moved with his family from Door County to Greenfield just west of Milwaukee.
-During this period, aunt Florence the youngest child was born on June 26, 1929.
+On October 25, 1923, grandpa Kuehn moved with his family from Door County to Greenfield just west of Milwaukee.
+During this period, three more children were born.
+Aunt Laura was born on November 27, 1923, Laura was followed by Aunt Helen who was born on December 2, 1926.
+My youngest Aunt Florence was born on June 26, 1929.

 I remember dad talking about living on 99th Street in Greenfield but I never asked him during which years.
 Before eventually moving to their final home on South 63rd Street in West Allis, grandpa and grandma probably lived in Greenfield until around 1933.
 In grandma Kuehn's mother's obituary of 1933, it mentions grandma Kuehn living in West Allis.